 There are two primary methods: booking stays at Marriott branded hotels and spending with eligible credit cards.

-Making purchases with credits cards is the fastest way to earn Bonvoy points, particularly with a cobranded card.
-For example, the Marriott Bonvoy Boundless™ card will earn you 6x additional points per dollar spent on Marriott Bonvoy hotels and automatically grants you Silver Elite membership upon account opening.
+Making purchases with credits cards is the fastest way to earn Bonvoy points, particularly with a cobranded Marriott card.
+For example, the Marriott Bonvoy Boundless™ Credit Card will earn you 6x additional points per dollar spent on Marriott Bonvoy hotels and automatically grants you Silver Elite membership upon account opening.

 Loyalty program elite levels

 Marriott Bonvoy elite tiers

 Marriott Bonvoy offers a loyalty program with six levels, each requiring an increasing number of hotel stays for eligibility.
 As you progress through the tiers, you gain additional benefits and perks on your Bonvoy account.
 Among these perks is a bonus to your Marriott Bonvoy reward points earned when you stay at an eligible hotel.

 Here are some of the other rewards you’ll earn by moving through the elite ranks:

 Members — 0 to 9 nights a year